 WHAT IS THE DAILY AND YEARLY SCHEDULE?

 To keep things manageable for our families, we will follow the standard public school schedule.
-That means school will start the Tuesday after Labor Day and finish the first Friday in June.
+That means school will start the Tuesday after Labor Day and finish in early June.
 The school day runs from 8:00am-3:00pm for both studios.

 WHAT’S THE DIFFERENCE BETWEEN DISCOVERY AND SPARK?

 Our Discovery studio serves students ages 7-11.
 Students work together on Quests throughout the year, which are weeks-long projects that culminate in exhibitions of learning that are open to the public.
 Core learning is done using adaptive online programs, and students have a large amount of independence to take charge of their learning.

 Our Spark studio serves students ages 4-6.
 This studio uses Montessori materials and principles to guide student learning and also offers plenty of opportunities for imaginative play.
 Skill development is focused on social/emotional skills to prepare learners for more academic pursuits in the future.

 CAN I CHOOSE WHICH STUDIO MY CHILD ATTENDS?

 We stick strictly to the age ranges for each studio.
 If during the year the guides feel that a learner would be better served in the other studio, we handle possible transitions on a case-by-case basis.